ArtemGontar/solutionarchitect/content/posts/observability/grafana-loki-helm-install.md

 ---
 title: "How to configure Grafana Loki with Helm into Kubernetes"
-description: "This article provides instructions for installing and configuring a Loki stack, which consists of the Loki log aggregation system, the Promtail log shipping agent, and the Grafana visualization platform.
-The article explains how to add the Grafana Helm charts repository to Helm and install the Loki stack, and how to enable Grafana support in the installation."
+description: "Provides instructions for installing, configuring a Loki stack and how to enable Grafana support in the installation."
 date: 2022-01-24T11:13:07+02:00
 keywords:
 - grafana